 Upon completing her Master’s Degree in International Educational Development, Mary Ellen set out to assist the refugee community in Rhode Island.
 For more than 10 years, Mary Ellen has focused on refugee advocacy and community engagement, and for eight years, she has worked in the refugee resettlement field, cultivating community partnerships to connect refugees to the broader community, facilitating cross-cultural competency workshops, and presenting at the United States Committee for Refugees and Immigrants National Conference.
 Mary Ellen has also facilitated workshops for wide-ranging audiences on topics such as community engagement, leadership development, public speaking, refugee resettlement, and volunteer management.

 In 2016, Mary Ellen was fortunate to merge her professional experience with her international education background in her role as Adjunct Professor at four colleges and universities.
-Influenced by her long-term involvement with refugees, Mary Ellen teaches community development, global migration, and public speaking courses at the Community College of Rhode Island, Quinebaug Valley Community College, Rhode Island College, and Roger Williams University School of Continuing Studies.
+Influenced by her long-term involvement with refugees, Mary Ellen teaches community development, global migration, and public speaking courses at the Community College of Rhode Island, Quinebaug Valley Community College, Rhode Island College, and Roger Williams University.

 Mary Ellen’s foundational classroom goal is to broaden and redefine the lens through which students see the world.
 As such, she incorporates global competencies to prepare students for an increasingly interconnected world.
 Mary Ellen teaches public speaking through that same lens to ensure that students develop effective communication skills and feel increasingly empowered to share ideas and values to effect positive change.